 - 1. Intro Students will replicate Windows Journal to get them acclimated to Visual Studio, C#, Windows Presentation Foundation, and pen and multi-touch input.
 This application will also be a test bed for the other assignments in the course. - 2.
 2D SKETCH Students will develop a 2D shape recognition program to create and manipulate circles, rectangles, squares, and triangles.
 Students will explore how to best combine pen and multi-touch input for the various operations needed.
 The focus of the assignment will be on heuristic gesture recognition. - 3.
-Math Symbol Recognizer (Research Contest) Students will compare Anthony and Wobbock's \$N symbol recognizer with a modified version of Taranta et al.'s Penny Pincher algorithm and try to improve overall recognition accuracy for both pen and touch data. - 4.
+Math Symbol Recognizer (Research Contest) Students will compare Anthony and Wobbock's \$N symbol recognizer with a modified version of Taranta et al.'s Penny Pincher algorithm coupled with stochastic resampling to increase the amount of usable training data. - 4.
 Pen Calculator Using the math symbol recognizer created in assignment 3, students develop a pen-based calculator that will recognize and evaluate mathematical expressions.
 Students will use both pen and multi-touch input for different parts of this assignment.